What To Do and Where To Begin: Frequently Asked Pet Travel Questions

 Since moving pets can be pretty complicated and will most likely coincide with a busy, stressful time in life, we're not surprised that we receive a lot of questions from overwhelmed pet owners about the logistics, the details, and the costs of pet travel.

-We've been shipping pets for a while now and have pretty much heard it all...
+We've been shipping pets for a while now and have heard it all...
 Here are a few of the most frequently asked pet travel questions (along with our basic answers).
 Remember, no one is alone in this!

 How do I know what the requirements are for my destination country?

-Making sure that a pet's journey runs smoothly begins with research.
+- Making sure that a pet's journey runs smoothly begins with research.
 Many countries have detailed import instructions on their own official Ministry of Agriculture websites: stringent countries like Australia outline almost everything, for example, but other places may not be so forthcoming, so you may need to check another source -- like IATA or the PetRelocation country pages -- to find out about health documents, vaccines, and possible quarantines.

-You can also visit our Getting Started With Your Pet Move page -- here we've compiled lots of country information, quarantine guides, client stories and crate-training tips.
+- You can also visit our Getting Started With Your Pet Move page -- here, we've compiled lots of country information, quarantine guides, client stories, and crate-training tips.

 Which airline should I fly with?